 Step 5 – Repeat for Newer Shades (Optional)

-If you plan to add other or overlapping colors to your fabric, you can repeat with different colors.
+You can repeat with different colors if you plan to add other or overlapping colors to your fabric.
 While doing so, you should be very careful as the new color can change the existing dye color on your cloth.

 When you do this, white parts will take the new shade, and the existing color might change according to the mixing chart.
-When done with the dying, rinse it in cold water until the water is clear.
+When done with the dying, rinse it in cold water until it is clear.